vektor-inc/vk-dynamic-if-block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A dynamic block that shows its Inner Blocks based on specified conditions, such as whether the current page is the front page or a single post.
+A dynamic block displays its Inner Blocks based on specified conditions, such as whether the current page is the front page or a single post, the post type, or the value of a Custom Field.

 == Description ==

 VK Dynamic If Block is a custom WordPress block, primarily designed for FSE, that allows users to display Innder Block based on specified conditions.
-With this block, you can show or hide Innder Block depending on various conditions, such as whether the current page is the front page, a single post, a specific Post Type, or other conditions.
+With this block, you can show or hide Innder Block depending on various conditions, such as whether the current page is the front page or a single post, the post type, or the value of a Custom Field.

 == Installation ==